Everything happens for a reason. Really. And I’ve learned never to be disappointed when things don’t go according to plan.

 I lost my mind a little……or may be a lot…. (yes, I have been a crazed fan since the Goodbye Yellow Brick Road album came out when I was 13).
 Eddie knew that our plans for the evening had just changed.

 We went inside to inquire about any remaining tickets.
 Finding out that although the concert was sold out, they were adding a few more chairs on the floor (THE FLOOR!!!).
-I was jumping around like a little kid while Eddie was trying to explain (ok, excuse) my behavior to the two ladies in the ticket booth.
+I was jumping around like a little kid while Eddie was trying to explain (or rather, excuse) my behavior to the two ladies in the ticket booth.
 These ladies were somewhat listening but mostly glancing at each other with their eyes rolled back into their heads.
 One of our new friends finally responded with, “Uh Huh…”.
 Apparently in the Deep South, it takes about 16 syllables to pronounce the word, ‘Uh huh’.
 I made a note of that new piece of information and we were off.

 We finished our time seeing Forsythe Park and checking the truck tires and we were off to McDonald’s for a quick bite before the concert.
 While we were there, a couple (who were also Elton fans) joined us at our table.
 After some time of visiting, our new friend shared with us that she was a cousin to Joe Odom.
 Joe was one of the real-life, crazy characters from the book, Midnight in the Garden of Good and Evil.
 ‘Of course you are’, I thought.
 ‘You and everyone else in Savannah’.
 Her husband finally (at least nearly) convinced us of her story and we had a great time talking, laughing and telling tales.